camunda/camunda-docs-static/optimize/content/technical-guide/installation/index.md

 You can start using Optimize right away by opening the following URL in your browser: [http://localhost:8090](http://localhost:8090)

 Please note that, in order to utilize all features of Optimize, you have to configure integration with the Camunda BPM Platform and perform an import of the data.
-Please refer to the [import dataset](#import-of-the-dataset) section for more instructions.
+Please refer to the [import section]({{< relref "technical-guide/import/index.md" >}}) for more instructions.

 ## Configuration